TEALSK12/apcsa-public/curriculum/Unit6/Lesson-607.md

 physical examples of these shapes.
 If you are having trouble finding prisms, cones, and cylinders, you can make these items out of paper by printing out templates and following the instructions at this website: ([**http://tinyurl.com/asz6e69**](http://tinyurl.com/asz6e69))

+To help students process Programming Project III, you may want to read through exercise 9.3 in the textbook with the class, breaking down the problem into its parts as a whole group.
+In ELL classrooms, you should bring in physical samples of grocery receipts and pass them around or view them on the projector.
+Have students point out the different parts of the receipt as they relate to the assignment.

 Remind students to always draw a structure diagram, sketch out their plan using pseudocode, and include comments to remind themselves (and you!) of what each section of code is for.